vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-fresh-start.md

 ### Promote the general welfare

-Our founders recognized that if we want to establish a more perfect Union, then we must promote the general welfare – a strong founda- tion for all of our citizens. _“Promoting the general welfare”_ is mentioned in our Declaration of Independence and in our Constitution as one of its main purposes.
+Our founders recognized that if we want to establish a more perfect Union, then we must promote the general welfare – a strong foundation for all of our citizens. _“Promoting the general welfare”_ is mentioned in our Declaration of Independence and in our Constitution as one of its main purposes.
 Do we still believe promoting the general welfare is one of our most important national goals?
-How can we tell the differ- ence between that which promotes the welfare of a few individuals or businesses and that which promotes the general welfare?
+How can we tell the difference between that which promotes the welfare of a few individuals or businesses and that which promotes the general welfare?
 How do we determine a just balance between the two?
-What is the role of govern- ment policy in promoting each?
+What is the role of government policy in promoting each?

 ### Secure the blessings of Liberty to ourselves and our Posterity

 What are the blessings of Liberty?
 What role do we want money to play?
 What role does participation in public decision-making play?
-What crite- ria, standards and protections do we need to maximize the security of our blessings of Liberty?
+What criteria, standards and protections do we need to maximize the security of our blessings of Liberty?

 ## Our national values?